-Perhaps more significant, however, is the effect that the wider aperture has on your depth of field.
+Perhaps more significant, however, is the effect that the wider aperture has in creating a shallow depth of field.

 Bigger apertures allow you to keep your subject in focus while blurring the background.
-This allows you to isolate your subject, and create that cinematic look, which is especially pleasing when shooting portraits.
+This allows you to isolate your subject, and create that cinematic shallow depth of field look, which is especially pleasing when shooting portraits.

-If you’re feeling restricted by your kit lens and want to escape your camera’s Program mode, you can embark on an exciting, bokeh-laden journey of discovery, by snagging yourself a surprisingly affordable 50mm f/1.8 lens and learning how to use Aperture Priority mode.
+If you’re feeling restricted by your kit lenses and want to escape your camera’s Program mode, you can embark on an exciting, bokeh-laden photography journey of discovery, by snagging yourself a surprisingly affordable 50mm f/1.8 lens and learning how to use Aperture Priority mode.